-It’s probably no surprise that the deaf, one-eyed, mis-shapen monster imagined 165 years ago by Victor Hugo would resurface in the Disney version as a gee-whiz, cuddly creature.
+It’s probably no surprise that the deaf, one-eyed, mis-shapen monster imagined 165 years ago by Victor Hugo would resurface in the Disney version as a gee-whiz, cuddly creature with the innocence of E.T. and the loyalty of Lassie.
 On the other hand, it is surprising just how dark and horrific Disney’s visually astonishing 34th animated feature, The Hunchback of Notre Dame is for most of its 86 minutes.

 With a score by composer Alan Menken and lyricist Stephen Schwartz — the team behind last year’s “Pocahontas”– that lacks, on first hearing, any breakout numbers, “Hunchback” doesn’t play or sound like the kind of blockbuster Disney is used to.
 Nevertheless, the dazzling technical achievements reassert the style set by “Beauty and the Beast,””The Lion King” and “Pocahontas,” particularly with respect to depth of field.
 The new film should further secure Disney’s dominance in animation, and connoisseurs of the genre, old and young, will have plenty to savor.

 Popular on Variety